Return to The Henning's Home Page.

 Competition was fierce again this year.
 And no model, including the XC, dominated any area of our review.
 But in this strong and diverse field, the XC ran at the top of the pack throughout the weeks of evaluation, miles of asphalt, and stretches of roadless sand and rock.
 Having arrived late to the SUV party, Volvo obviously has studied its competitors closely and now offers a winning combination of sporty fun, high style, practical space, and seating flexibility.
 And for that it deserves to be named Motor Trend's Sport/Utility of the Year.

-To steer parents toward the perfect family car, Parents magazine teams up with AAA (American Automobile Association) and picks 15 vehicles that combine style, value, and convenience with Moms' and Dads' number-one criterion -- safety.
+To steer parents toward the perfect family car, Parents magazine teamed up with AAA (American Automobile Association) and picked 15 vehicles that combined style, value, and convenience with Moms' and Dads' number-one criterion -- safety.

 $29,145 - 35,495